minetest-mods/MoreMesecons/README.md

 * `Signal Changer` : If it receives a signal on its pin "F", it turns on.
 If it receives a signal on its pin "O", it turns off.
 Note : an inverted signal is sended at the other end of the arrow.
 * `Switch Torch` : It connects just like Mesecons Torch.
 If it receives a signal, it turns on, and if it receives a second signal, it turns off.
 * `Teleporter` : If you place one teleporter, it teleports the nearest player on itself when it receives a mesecons signal.
 If you place two teleporters on the same axis, when one receives a mesecons signal, it teleports the nearest player on the second (with a maximal distance of 50 nodes by default).
 The player teleporter must be inside a radius of 25 nodes.
-* `Temporary Gate` : If it receives a mesecons signal, whatever its duration, a mesecons signal is send with a fixed duration.
+* `Time Gate` : If it receives a mesecons signal, whatever its duration, a mesecons signal is send with a fixed duration.
 You can change it in the formspec by right-clicking on the gate.
 * `Wireless` : Place 2 (or more) wireless somewhere.
 Change their channel by right-click.
 If you send a signal to a wireless, every wireless wich have the same channel will send the signal.
 Compatible with digiline mod.
 * `Wireless Jammer` : If it receives a mesecons signal, it deactivates all wireless (receptors) in a radius of 15 nodes.